-The County Council ambition: The Council will aim to establish a sustainable, co-ordinated approach to develop Nottinghamshire as a destination that people will want to visit, stay in and return to.
+We will establish a sustainable, co-ordinated approach to develop Nottinghamshire as a destination that people will want to visit, stay in and return to.
 We will create improved facilities, infrastructure and connectivity, bringing everything together to create a unique identity and 'sense of place' across the county.
-This looks like:

-- Improving, developing, creating the sustainable and accessible infrastructure needed for the visitor economy to flourish in transport, people, accommodation, retail, food and drink, experiences, digital and promotion resulting in a destination that people will want to visit, stay in for longer and return to. - Creating and embedding a quality, sustainable, inclusive, co-ordinated approach that is sensitive and distinctive to the character of the county and to the environment, nature and heritage. - Key tourism themes and stories being communicated clearly internally and externally in order to create a distinctive, compelling, instantly recognisable 'sense of place' across Nottinghamshire.
+- Improve, develop and create the sustainable and accessible infrastructure needed for the visitor economy to flourish in transport, people, accommodation, retail, food and drink, experiences, digital and promotion resulting in a destination that people will want to visit, stay in for longer and return to. - Create and embed a quality, sustainable, inclusive, co-ordinated approach that is sensitive and distinctive to the character of the county and to the environment, nature and heritage. - Key tourism themes and stories will be communicated clearly internally and externally in order to create a distinctive, compelling, instantly recognisable 'sense of place' across Nottinghamshire.
 We know and communicate our USP and our assets.
 We know what we stand for and what we want to be.
 Visitors know what to expect when they visit - and can visualise what a visit would be like (as they do for York or the Lake District).

-- Using tourism as a catalyst to revitalise our market towns, villages, and highstreets. - Creating a place to visit that is environmentally sustainable and ensures those visits do not negatively impact on our beautiful county. - Better connectivity that appears seamless between the city, county and neighbouring districts as well as individual sites e.g. a Visitor Economy shuttle bus connection between Rufford Abbey, Sherwood Forest and Clumber Park. - An approach that embeds the latest digital infrastructure to facilitate the visitor journey from start to finish and creates a sense of place. - All major County Council projects take into consideration the impact on the Visitor Economy and try to add a positive contribution to the sector wherever possible.
+- Using tourism as a catalyst to revitalise our market towns, villages, and highstreets. - Create a place to visit that is environmentally sustainable and ensure those visits do not negatively impact on our beautiful county. - Better connectivity that appears seamless between the city, county and neighbouring districts as well as individual sites e.g. a visitor economy shuttle bus connection between Rufford Abbey, Sherwood Forest and Clumber Park. - An approach that embeds the latest digital infrastructure to facilitate the visitor journey from start to finish and creates a sense of place. - All major County Council projects take into consideration the impact on the visitor economy and try to add a positive contribution to the sector wherever possible.